 A: I try to get images to you as quickly as possible.
 I ask that you give me up to 24 hours after your session time has ended.

-Photographs I take are edited after the photography session and converted from camera RAW using the latest software from Adobe, such as Lightroom and Photoshop.
-Delivered files will be in .jpeg format and will have a resolution of 3500 pixels x 2333 pixels for print marketing and 1800 pixels x 1000 pixels for Internet marketing.
+Photographs are edited after the session and converted from camera RAW using the latest software from Adobe, such as Lightroom and Photoshop.
+Delivered files will be in .jpg format and will have a resolution of 3500 pixels x 2333 pixels for print marketing and 1800 pixels x 1000 pixels for Internet marketing.
 Full resolution is available by request.

 Q: Why should I use a professional photographer?